Most Gun-Friendly States in 2024

 #11 Idaho

-Idahoans can open carry and receive a CCW[64] for travel.
+Idahoans can open and concealed carry without a permit in this Constitutional Carry state.
 Those traveling to Idaho will need a CCW, although the state accepts permits from all 50 states[65].
 The state’s standard sales tax applies to all firearms and equipment, but you won’t have to register your firearms or take additional courses before purchasing.

 If you ever find yourself in a self-defense scenario, you are protected under the state’s Stand Your Ground doctrine[66].
 There’s no duty to retreat and no duty to assess the situation further than reasonably necessary.